-As with Mount Olympus, Mount Tomorr’s presence in Albanian geography and folklore overshadows all other natural wonders of the land.
-With its imposing height of 2416 m above sea level, the beauty and grandeur of this mountain has had quite the influence upon the collective imagination of Albanians.
+As with Mount Olympus, Mount Tomorr’s presence in Albanian geography and folklore overshadows that of all other natural wonders of the land.
+With its imposing height of 2416 metres above sea level, the beauty and grandeur of this mountain has had an immense influence upon the collective imagination of Albanians throughout the ages.
 Even mentioned in Homer’s Iliad, there is no shortage of mythology and legend surrounding this mighty peak.
-You’ll see that the journey to Mount Tomorr is packed with adventures, real and symbolic.
+You’ll see that the journey to Mount Tomorr is packed with adventures, both physical and symbolic.

 Words cannot begin to describe this mountain’s dominance over the surrounding landscape.
-Positioned in the center of a plain without neighbors, the mountain looks over all directions, unobstructed.
+Positioned in the centre of a plain without neighbours, the mountain looks over all directions, unobstructed.
 The city of Berat looks over Tomorr in its east, while Mount Shpirag dominates the scenery in its west.
-Its craggy peaks, dense forests, abysses and frequent storms, make this mountain simultaneously attractive and challenging for mountain climbers.
-In fact, Mount Tomorr has been a reference point for all Albanian alpinism for a long time.
+Its craggy peaks, dense forests, abysses, and frequent storms, make this mountain simultaneously attractive and challenging for mountain climbers.
+In fact, Mount Tomorr has been a focal point for Albanian alpinism for a long time.

-Throughout history, pagan, Christian and Islamic rituals have all contributed to Mount Tomorr’s status as a holy sanctuary.
+Throughout history, pagan, Christian, and Islamic rituals have all contributed to Mount Tomorr’s status as a holy sanctuary.
 The deity associated with Mount Tomorr since Illyrian times is called Baba Tomorr (Father Tomorr), the most prominent mythological figure in Albanian folklore.
-When the English ethnologist Margaret Hasluck climbed the mountain in 1930, she was astonished to find that the prevalent faith among the people centered on Baba Tomorr, much more than on the Holy Bible or the Qur’an.
-According to history experts, this cult goes back to pagan natural cults, wherein supernatural powers were attributed to natural phenomena in order to explain their mysterious wonders.
+When the English ethnologist Margaret Hasluck climbed the mountain in 1930, she was astonished to find that the prevalent faith among the people centred on Baba Tomorr, much more than on the Holy Bible or the Qur’an.
+According to history experts, this cult can be traced back to pagan natural cults, wherein supernatural powers were attributed to natural phenomena in order to explain their mysterious wonders.